tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows that, in the storage account, under access control, you will locate and select add under add a role assignment.](images/addroleassign.png "Add Azure AD Role assignment")

-14. On the Add role assignment fly out, fill in the following options and Select **Save**.
+14. On the Add role assignment fly out, fill in the following options and select **Save**.

     -    **Role**: Storage File Data SMB Share Contributor